nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**:

 - 3a.
 Information provided is invalid or incomplete.
     - 3ai.
-System notifies the user, prompts them to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 - 4a.
 No volunteers whose names contains the keyword are found.